dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 Using page excerpt as a description is not a good idea because you may have something totally different in the first paragraph before you discuss on the main topic.
 If it is your homepage then make sure you have a site description mentioned in your **_config.yml** file.

-Also it is advised to restrict your description to 160 characters or less.
+Also, it is advised to restrict your description to 160 characters or less.
 Anything more can be considered spam or keyword stuffing by search engines.
-And also description is not considered for ranking but only to show snippets in the search results.
+And akdescription is not considered for ranking but only to show snippets in the search results.

 {% highlight html %}{% raw %}
 {% if page.description %}